The Sizzling Truth Behind Spicy Sichuan Hotpot 🍲🌶️

 The key difference is that hotpot is delivered raw and you can decide how long to cook each ingredient.

-Many hotpot restaurants exist all over the country offering specialities – you can find seafood hotpot, beef hotpot or even hotpot restaurants that will specialise in the local ingredients.
+HOTPOT ISN’T JUST ONE DISH Many hotpot restaurants exist all over the country offering specialities – you can find seafood hotpot, beef hotpot or even hotpot restaurants that will specialise in the local ingredients.

 Equally, there are super famous franchises that rule supreme – if you haven’t heard of any, here is a strong contender for most famous hotpot restaurant.

-The Food History of Sichuan
+Spicy Sichuan Hotpot || The Food History of Sichuan

 At its base level, Sichuanese food is spicy.
 It’s known internationally for it.

-Just go online to any international ingredient seller and you can find the ‘Sichuan peppercorn’.
+🌶Go online to any international ingredient seller and you can find the ‘Sichuan peppercorn’.

-Sichuan is an extremely hot and humid landlocked province in south west China.
+Sichuan is an extremely hot and humid landlocked province in southwest China.

 For thousands of years, it was popular nationally for its rich agriculture.